0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/hashing-state-machines/keccakf-sm.md

 \mathtt{P = 1 \mid\mid 0^{1088+j} \mid\mid 1}.
 $$

+!!!Note

-It should be noted that **our construction does not follow the FIPS-202 based standard (a.k.a SHA-3)**.
+    It should be noted that our construction does not follow the FIPS-202 based standard (a.k.a SHA-3).

 According to the NIST specification, the SHA3 padding has been changed to

 $$
 \mathtt{\text{SHA3-256}(M) = \text{Keccak}[512](M \mid\mid 01, 256)}.